 Following the Covid-19 pandemic and lockdown, the problem of vehicles abusing the regulations increasingly worsened, with large numbers of cars lining the street both during the day and evening.

 With the increase in parking it became almost impossible to close the gates durinmg the day.
 This is turn led to an increase in people using the street as a rat run in both directions, despite the No Entry signs at the junction with The Wash.

 Due to the increasing traffic, the granite stone surface has quickly become stained with motor oil.

 As a result of these abuses councillors pressed for a new Traffic Regulation Order that could be enforced by the council's Parking Attendents.

-After pressure fro residents and councillors, a new Traffic Regulation Order was implemented, taking effect from Monday 7th September 2020.
-This new TRO bans all waiting in the street 24 hours a day, with exceptions for goods vehicles.
+After pressure from residents and councillors, a new Traffic Regulation Order was implemented, taking effect from Monday 7th September 2020.
+This new TRO banned all waiting in the street 24 hours a day, with exceptions for goods vehicles.
 However, the council were still unable to enforce the new order due to the correct signage not having been installed ahead of the new regulations.

 Following the installation of further signage, Parking Attendants were authorised to start enforcement on Friday 23rd October 2020.

 The enforcement of parking regulations had an immediate effect on congestion in the street.
 Whilst some vehicles still park durting the evening, the levels of offending has significantly dropped, with virtually no illegal parking taking place during the day.